 First of all, it is natural and does not clump, thus making 100% safe for your kitten.
 Considering that it is unscented and non-clumping, it is remarkable to see how well it controls odor.
 However, as you might guess, controlling odors is not this litter’s biggest strength, especially compared to other litters reviewed here.

-This litter is made from recycled newspaper, which comes with a lot of great advantages.
+This litter is made from recycled newspaper, providing a lot of great advantages.
 It is environmentally friendly, it has virtually no dust and it is one of the best cat litters to prevent tracking.
 On top of all that, it’s sold at a reasonable price, making it a great choice if you are on a budget or don’t want to spend too much on cat litter.

-- No tracking and dust
+- No tracking and low dust

 - Easy enough to clean